Murali-group/PathLinker-Cytoscape/docs/PathLinker_Cytoscape.md

 ### Not all edges have weight
 In order for PathLinker to work properly, all edges must have weights when using a weighted option.
 You can either fix the empty edge weight rows, add a column by uploding another file with edge weights, or just use the unweighted option.

+### No paths found
+This error message indicates that PathLinker could not find any paths connecting the source(s) to the target(s) in the given network.
+This error can occur if every source is disconnected from every target, or if the edges connecting them are directed in the target->source direction rather than the source->target direction.

+If the source(s) and target(s) you have selected look like they should be connected, but PathLinker isn't finding any paths, this could be because the edges in the network are being represented as directed edges internally by Cytoscape.
+In that case, try using the "Treat network as undirected" option.

 ## Cytoscape Automation / cyREST API

 We added cyREST API functionality to the PathLinker app!
 Cytoscape automation is a new feature as of Cytoscape 3.6.
-Check out our [example jupyter notebook](https://github.com/Murali-group/PathLinker-Cytoscape/tree/master/cytoscape-automation-example/jupyter_notebook_example.ipynb) to see how to use it.
+Check out our [example jupyter notebook](https://github.com/Murali-group/PathLinker-Cytoscape/blob/master/cytoscape-automation-example/simple_use_case.ipynb) to see how to use it.
+You can also try out the PathLinker API using the Swagger UI.
+In Cytoscape, got to Help -> Automation -> CyREST API.
 More details coming soon.

 ## How to Cite PathLinker